Meet our Members

 Naturalist educator.
 Writer, Poet.
 Priestess.
 Wild edibles enthusiast.
 Arianna writes natural science / natural history articles for local and regional publications.
 She writes a bi-monthly column “Into the Outside” for The Ashfield News and has featured articles in MassWildlife, Ecological Landscape Alliance, and Northern Woodlands.
 Arianna is the author of Hearken to Avalon, a historical fantasy novel and a contributor to Nature Portals: Animate Earth Practices which provides meditative activities inviting the reader to engage with the natural world.

-Through her business Offerings for Community Building, Arianna offers a variety of services in community engagement activities, outdoor immersion experiences, and administrative support.
-Arianna currently serves as SDWG’s part-time Administrative Director and facilitates the seasonal Poetry Shares at the Belding Memorial Library in Ashfield.
+Through her business Offerings for Community Building, Arianna offers a variety of services in community engagement activities, outdoor immersion experiences, and poetry shares.
+Arianna is the executive director for the Hoosic River Watershed Association.
+She also serves as SDWG’s part-time remote admin.

 Patty Crane